NREL/elm/elm/ords/ARCHITECTURE.md

     B ->> A: Top-URL List 3
     deactivate B

-    Note over A: URL lists reduced to top 4 URLs
+    A ->> A: URL lists reduced to top 4 URLs

     A ->> D: URL 1
     activate D